elektrobohemian/SBBrowse2018/README.md

 ### Recommendation (November 2025, macOS with Mx-CPU)

-To minimize your personal quest for finding _tables_-related errors, an installation of the latest _PyTables_ package directly from GitHub resolves all errors:
+To minimize your personal quest for finding _tables_-related errors, an installation of the latest _PyTables_ package directly from GitHub (typically) resolves all errors:

 ```
 pip3 install git+https://github.com/PyTables/PyTables